Bedford Borough Council has launched a trial that will make it easier for residents to recycle glass bottles and jars.

 The ‘Simpler Recycling’ scheme announced by Government in October 2023, amongst other things, announced the introduction of glass recycling collections for all households by 2026.

-While Bedford Borough Council already collects over 2,700 tonnes of glass annually through glass banks at our mini-recycling sites, analysis of household waste suggests a significant amount of glass (an estimated 1,500 additional tonnes) ends up in domestic black bins.
+While Bedford Borough Council already collects more than 2,700 tonnes of glass annually through glass banks at our mini-recycling sites, analysis of household waste suggests a significant amount of glass (an estimated 1,500 additional tonnes) ends up in domestic black bins.
 This trial aims to capture this missed glass and boost overall recycling rates.